feelinglovelynow/ace-graph-database/README.md

     * When all Version 2 Unit Tests pass
         * Will include a migration script
 1. Version 2 to Version 3
-    * When Foundation and LLC have been created
+    * When Hosting options are available
     * When all Version 3 Unit Tests pass
         * Will include a migration script